kjs452/KennysOpenDSKY/README.md

 **R1** will contains the degrees. **R2** will contain minutes. **R3** will contain hundred of seconds.
 Any running PROG will be terminated.
 The PROG field be used to indicate which coordinate is showing (latitude or longitude).
-When PROG reads **24** that latitude is showing.
+When PROG reads **24** the latitude is showing.
 After 5 seconds longitude will be shown and PROG will read **25**.

 Conversion Formulas: